-RABAT - The Justice and Development Party (PJD) said it had won the largest number of seats in Morocco's parliamentary election on Friday.
+Moderate Islamist Justice and Development Party says it won the largest number of seats in parliamentary elections.